 The cervical spine also facilitates proper blood flow to the brain.
-This is by means of tiny loops of bone that are only found on these vertebrae.
+This is by means of tiny loops of bone that are on these vertebrae.
 They are called vertebral foramen, and they normally provide safe passage to the head for the vertebral arteries.
 Even slight misalignments, though, can kink the supply line and lead to certain parts of the brain receiving less oxygen.
 This can have a profound effect on the function of the nervous system as a whole.

 In fact, there are several cases studies where patients who were diagnosed with fibromyalgia also turned out to have atlas misalignments.
 After receiving gentle and precise upper cervical adjustments, the fibromyalgia was completely reversed within just a few months of care.
 Therefore, we would like to introduce anyone who is suffering from fibromyalgia to upper cervical chiropractic.